aartitandon/SURE-EH-Research-Project/App_Analytics_Report_Aug2020-2021.md

 rise in activity at this time conveys the success of the application targeting this specific population of farmworkers.

-## Comparing User Sessions by ‘Hour of the Month’, ‘Day of the Month’, ‘Month’, and ‘Year’
+## Comparing User Sessions by ‘Hour of the Month’, ‘Day of the Month’, ‘Month’, and ‘Year’, 2020-2021

 ![](App_Analytics_Report_Aug2020-2021_files/figure-markdown_strict/heatmap4-1.png)
 <figcaption align="center">